pingcap/ossinsight/docs/js-framework/01-deep-insight-into-js-framework-2021.md

 +-------------------+----------+
 ```

-## OSS javascript framwork repos with the highest growth YoY
+## Top 10 JSF repos with the highest YoY growth rate of stars in 2021

 <details>
  <summary>Click here to expand SQL</summary>